-2.2.5.5.
-You must report each instance in which you did not meet each emission limitation or operating limitation in Table 2a and Table 2b to this subpart that apply to you.
+- 2.2.5.4.
+You must report each instance in which you did not meet each requirement in Tables 2a and 2b to this subpart that applies.
 These instances are deviations from the emission and operating limitations in this subpart.
 These deviations must be reported according to the requirements in §63.6650.
 If you change your catalyst, you must reestablish the values of the operating parameters measured during the initial performance test.
-When you reestablish the values of your operating parameters, you must also conduct a performance test to demonstrate that you are meeting the required emission limitation applicable to your stationary RICE.

-- 2.2.5.5.1.
-You must conduct the performance test within 180 days of the catalyst change. - 2.2.5.6.
+When you reestablish the values of your operating parameters, you must also conduct a performance test to demonstrate that you are meeting the required emission limitation applicable to your stationary RICE. - 2.2.5.4.1.
+You must conduct the performance test within 180 days of the catalyst change. - 2.2.5.5.
 For new, reconstructed, and rebuilt stationary RICE, deviations from the emission or operating limitations that occur during the first 200 hours of operation from engine startup (engine burn-in period) are not violations.
-Rebuilt stationary RICE means a stationary RICE that has been rebuilt as that term is defined in 40 CFR 94.11(a). - 2.2.5.7.
-You must also report each instance in which you did not meet the requirements in Table 8 to this subpart that apply to you.
+Rebuilt stationary RICE means a stationary RICE that has been rebuilt as that term is defined in 40 CFR 94.11(a). - 2.2.5.6.
+You must also report each instance in which you did not meet the requirements in Table 8 to this subpart that apply.

 [40 CFR 63.6640 and RAC 2-110(5)]